abod8639/arduino-cli-manager/README.md

 ### Menu Options Explained

-- **1. List Installed Cores**: Shows the board packages you have installed.
-- **2. List All Boards**: Lists every board supported by your installed cores.
-Useful for finding the correct FQBN.
+- **1. Select/Create Project**: Opens an interactive search (`fzf` if available) to choose an existing project or create a new one on the fly.
-- **3. Select Board (FQBN)**: Opens an interactive search (`fzf` if available) to filter and select your target board from a complete list.
+- **2. Select Board (FQBN)**: Opens an interactive search to filter and select your target board from a complete list.
-- **4. Select Port**: Opens an interactive menu (`fzf` if available) to choose from all currently connected serial ports.
+- **3. Select Port**: Opens an interactive menu to choose from all currently connected serial ports.
-- **5. Select/Create Project**: Opens an interactive search (`fzf` if available) to choose an existing project or create a new one on the fly.
-- **6. Compile Current Project**: Compiles the sketch in the currently selected project directory.
+- **4. Compile Current Project**: Compiles the sketch in the currently selected project directory.
-- **7. Upload a Project**: If a project is already selected, it asks for confirmation to upload it.
-If not, it prompts you to select a project to upload.
+- **5. Upload a Project**: If a project is already selected, asks for confirmation to upload it.
+Otherwise, prompts to select a project.
+- **6. List Installed Cores**: Shows all board packages currently installed on your system.
+- **7. List All Boards**: Lists every board supported by your installed cores, useful for finding the correct FQBN.
+- **8. Install a Core**: Helps you install additional board support packages.
-- **8. Open Serial Monitor**: Connects to the selected port to view `Serial.print()` output from your board.
+- **9. Open Serial Monitor**: Connects to the selected port to view `Serial.print()` output from your board.
+- **10. Edit Project (nvim)**: Opens the current project in Neovim for editing.
-- **9. Exit**: Exits the script.
+- **0. Exit**: Exits the script.

 ### Configuration